imonlinux/linux-voice-assistant/README.md

 See [the tutorial](docs/linux-voice-assistant-2mic-install.md) to build a satellite using a [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and a [ReSpeaker 2Mic HAT](https://wiki.keyestudio.com/Ks0314_keyestudio_ReSpeaker_2-Mic_Pi_HAT_V1.0).

+### What's working:
-This fork introduces the ability to use Wyoming OpenWakeWord instead of MicroWakeWord.
+- This fork introduces the ability to use Wyoming OpenWakeWord (OWW) instead of MicroWakeWord (MWW).
+- Now supports **both ALSA and PulseAudio** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
+- You can choose between ALSA and PulseAudio with either MWW or OWW simply by enabling the matching systemd service file.
+- You can change the OWW wake word within HA after the VLA is registered. (defaults to the wake word defind in the systemd config file)

 ## Installation